-Eureka College’s First Generation Program helps YOU, the student, build confidence to meet the new expectations and challenges of coming to college.
-Our program is designed specifically to develop social opportunities that provide support and attention from EC faculty, staff, and fellow First-Gen students.
+Eureka College’s First-Generation Program helps YOU, the student, build confidence to meet the new expectations and challenges of coming to college.
+Our program is designed specifically to develop social opportunities that provide support and attention from EC faculty, staff, and fellow first-generation students.
 You’ll join in activities that will inspire you through interaction with cultural events and the arts.
 You’ll share events with professors, staff members, and fellow classmates throughout the academic year – many in Chicago, St. Louis, and beyond!

 The First-generation “Early College” program in the Humanities and Arts is the first event in a year-long series that will help you explore all aspects of the college and give you the support you need to succeed at Eureka College.